mai-efat/project-nti/README.md

 ### 3. Deployment
 Both backend and frontend services are deployed as separate workloads in the EKS cluster using Kubernetes Deployment manifests.
 ---
 ## Technologies Used
 - **AWS ECR**: For storing Docker images.
 - **AWS EKS**: For running the containerized applications.
 - **Docker**: For containerizing the applications.
 - **Kubernetes**: For orchestration.
 - **CI/CD Tool**: For automating the pipeline .
+- **Ingress NGINX Controller**: For managing external access to the services running in the EKS cluster.
 ---